The Silent Race in Graduate School

 I kept telling myself this new story every day, and I became certain that I would finish my PhD somehow.

-After I told myself that I would find a way to graduate, something interesting happened.
+After I told myself that I would find a way to finish graduate school, something interesting happened.

 I started seeing opportunities to finish my thesis.

 Up until that point my thesis was nebulous.

 I had a general area of research, but no publishable data as each of my projects were dead-end.

 It was the beginning of my sixth year and I had no clearly defined question or hypothesis.

 I remember very clearly the day when I was walking down the hallway and I had a “vision” of my table of contents.